PiggyAwesome/Discord-Account-Generator/README.md

 python account_generator.py

 ```

+You have to fill in the captcha!
+The program cant do it for you.

 ###### For legal reasons, don't use this.
 ###### This was only made for education purposes and to demonstrate the capabillaties of simple python, selenium code.